rtpHarry/jet-engine-repeater-values/readme.md

 The name is defined next to the label in the list of fields.

 # Changelog
+1.1.1 - 19th December 2021
+  - Bugfix - Tweak dynamic tag names so they don't clash when a field supports all category types

 1.1.0 - 19th December 2021
   - Added licence
   - Added readme